mbientlab/MetaWear-SDK-Cpp/cppdocs/source/core_modules.rst

 Core Modules
 ============
 The MetaWear firmware comes with several powerful features that enable developers to fine-tune their board configuration for specific use cases.

-Outside of the :doc:`sensor_fusion` module (MetaMotion only), all of these features are available on every board.
+The :doc:`sensor_fusion` module is available on the MMC, MMR, and MMS only.
+The other modules are available on all boards.

 .. toctree::
     :hidden: